-Lets take a look at a side view.
-Hopefully this will clarify how subtle of a movement it is.
+Let’s take a look at a side view.
+Hopefully, this will clarify how subtle of a movement it is.
 You’re starting your throw roughly lined up with your ear (careful you don’t take a slice with your forward throw!) and think through your release spot which is roughly 12 from your starting point.

-Again midway through your throw your wrist is going to be nearly straight up and down with your index finger still directing the star and helping it to spin forward when you release.
-What do you do with your non throwing arm?
-If you’ve got multiple ninja stars you intend to throw keep them held at the ready and you can direct that arm forward to help get you in proper position for the throw.
-You may find this to be helpful or you can keep it close in to your body.
+Again midway through your throw, your wrist is going to be nearly straight up and down with your index finger still directing the star and helping it to spin forward when you release.
+What do you do with your non-throwing arm?
+If you’ve got multiple ninja stars you intend to throw keep them held at the ready and you can direct that arm forward to help get you in the proper position for the throw.
+You may find this to be helpful or you can keep it close to your body.
 Again, this is one way to throw, not necessarily the right way for you.
 This instruction is based on my own research as well as the way that I’ve found to be most comfortable for me.

 Now release your star.
-You may be surprised in this picture how little movement your wrist has traveled.
-We are aiming for about 12 at most of travel.
+You may be surprised in this picture of how little movement your wrist has traveled.
+We are aiming for about 12 at most of the travel.
 You are keeping that movement subtle and directed.
 At this point the ninja star should be wheeling its way to your target, now all it takes is about 10,000 throws and you’ll be a professional.

-Seriously though, give yourself some time to figure this out, but one of the huge benefits of throwing stars over say throwing knives or something like a throwing spike is that with multiple points your chances for success are very high.
+Seriously though, give yourself some time to figure this out, but one of the huge benefits of throwing stars over says throwing knives or something like a throwing spike is that with multiple points your chances for success are very high.
 And just work a little at a time and you should be successfully sticking a majority of your throws.

-If a future post well cover the horizontal throw, aka the same throw you use in the arcade game Shinobi.
-If you have any questions or comments, please let us know below and by all means share this with your friends!
+If a future post, we’ll cover the horizontal throw, aka the same throw you use in the arcade game Shinobi.
+If you have any questions or comments, please let us know below and by all means, share this with your friends!